Can Red Light Therapy Treat Vitamin D Deficiency?

 • Red light therapy still offers meaningful wellness benefits that complement, but do not replace, vitamin D-focused strategies.

-However, that doesn’t make red light therapy any less valuable — it just means it plays a different role.
-PBM (photobiomodulation) supports cellular energy, skin health, recovery, and inflammation in ways that are completely separate from the UVB-driven pathway your body uses to make vitamin D.
+However, that doesn’t make red light therapy (RLT) any less valuable.
+It just means RLT plays a different role.
+Photobiomodulation (PBM) supports cellular energy, skin health, recovery and inflammation in ways that are completely separate from the UVB-driven pathway your body uses to make vitamin D.²˒³

 What Is Vitamin D?

-Vitamin D plays a role in far more than most people realize.
-It’s a fat-soluble nutrient that your body depends on for foundational functions — especially bone strength, immune health, and calcium absorption.
+Vitamin D plays a role in far more than most people realise.
+It’s a fat-soluble nutrient that your body depends on for foundational functions—especially bone strength, immune health and calcium absorption.

-Current estimates show that more than 50% of the global population is vitamin D-deficient or has suboptimal levels at any given time.
-And because vitamin D influences so many systems, low levels don’t stay quiet for long.
+Current estimates show that more than 50% of the global population is vitamin D-deficient or has suboptimal levels at any given time.⁴˒⁵ And because vitamin D influences so many systems, low levels don’t stay quiet for long.

 What Are the Signs of Low Vitamin D?